Sam Kerr's farewell from Chelsea FC and her future move to the US

 Key details reported by multiple sources:

-- Sam Kerr will leave Chelsea at the end of the 2025/26 season when her contract expires
+- Sam Kerr will leave Chelsea at the end of the 2025-26 season after six-and-a-half years with the club.

-- Kerr has scored 115 goals for Chelsea in all competitions during her six-and-a-half-year spell
+- Kerr scored 115 goals for Chelsea in all competitions, tying the club's all-time record previously held by Fran Kirby.

-- Kerr has made 157 appearances for Chelsea, making her the fourth-highest on their all-time appearance list
+- Kerr made 157 appearances for Chelsea, making her the fourth-highest on the club's all-time appearance list.

 Points of Difference